wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 36 So he ran out before the army and shot the man, and he fell to the earth ; and it was about a furlong off, and the weight of the ball was about the weight of a shekel.

-37 But as the young man returned to where the array stayed, behold ! the black dust in the hold caught fire, and it rent the air with the noise of a thousand' thunders :
+37 But as the young man returned to where the army stayed, behold ! the black dust in the hold caught fire, and it rent the air with the noise of a thousand thunders :

-38 And the whole army fell down upon their faces* to the earth ; and the stones, and the fragments of rocks, were lifted high ; and the falling thereof was terrible even unto deaths
+38 And the whole army fell down upon their faces* to the earth ; and the stones, and the fragments of rocks, were lifted high ; and the falling thereof was terrible even unto death.

+* However strange this may appear, it is a fact that the concussion of the air produced that effect on nearly all who fronted the explosion.

-39 Yea, it was dreadful as the mighty earthquake,which overturneth cities.
+39 Yea, it was dreadful as the mighty earthquake, which overturneth cities.

 40 And the whole face of the earth round about, and the army of Zebulon, were overshadowed with black smoke ; so that, for a time, one man saw not another :

 41 But when the heavy clouds of smoke passed away towards the west, behold the earth was covered with the killed and the wounded.

-42 Alas: the sight was shocking to behold ; as the deed was ignoble,,
+42 Alas ! the sight was shocking to behold ; as the deed was ignoble.

-43 About two hundred' men rose not : the stones had ; bruised them ; the sharp rocks had fallen upon them.
+43 About two hundred men rose not : the stones had ; bruised them ; the sharp rocks had fallen upon them :

-44 They were wedged into the earth : their weapons4 of war were bent down into the ground with them ; their feet were turned towards heaven ; their limbs were lopped off.
+44 They were wedged into the earth : their weapons of war were bent down into the ground with them ; their feet were turned towards heaven ; their limbs were lopped off.

 45 but when those who escaped unhurt arose and looked around, they beheld not their chieftain ; he had fallen to the earth.

 40 A huge stone smote him upon the back, and two of his officers, (one of whom was the gallant Fraser,) raised him up and led him forth from the field  of murder ; the one on the one side, and the other on the other side.

-47 And as they led him away he turned his head  around to his brave warriors, and said unto them, Go  on ; 1 will be with you soon !
+47 And as they led him away he turned his head  around to his brave warriors, and said unto them, Go  on ; I will be with you soon !
 I am not slain.

 48 The magic of his words gave joy to their hearts ;  for they loved him as they loved their own father.

-49 And with resistless force his noble band rushed on,  at the trumpet's sound, over the heaps of slain and  wounded, to glory, and to -triumph !
+49 And with resistless force his noble band rushed on, at the trumpet's sound, over the heaps of slain and wounded, to glory, and to triumph !

 50 And a swift messenger ran down unto Henry,  with these words in his mouth, Lo ! the right hand of our army is slain ! its pride is gone !
 Zebulon has fallen ?